whoisdsmith/BOOKMRKS-MTHRFCKR-II/Search/More Custom Search Engines.md

 ---

-## More Custom Search Engines
+### More Custom Search Engines

 [Choosing your search relevance evaluation metric - OpenSource Connections](https://opensourceconnections.com/blog/2020/02/28/choosing-your-search-relevance-metric) - Ensuring results are relevant is tricky but critical to a good search experience.
-Choosing an evaluationmetric to summarize the performance of the search engine can be equally challenging because...
+Choosing an evaluationmetric to summarize the performance of the search engine can be equally challenging because…

 2022-11-10T17:02:28.000Z